-- During vaporization process, only the amount of saturated liquid changes not its properties.
-The same can be said about a saturated vapour.
+- During the vaporization process, only the amount of saturated liquid changes, not its properties.
+The same can be said about saturated vapour.

-Since, the superheated region is a single phase region (vapour phase only) temperature and pressure are no longer dependent properties and they can conveniently be used as the two independent properties.
+Since the superheated region is a single-phase region (vapour phase only), temperature and pressure are no longer dependent properties, and they can conveniently be used as two independent properties.

 - Lower pressures (p < psat at a given T)

 - Higher temperatures (T < Tsat at a given p)

 - Higher specific volumes (U > Vg at a given p or T)